Master of Arts in Sustainable Development: Advocacy, Leadership, and Social Change

 Nikoi Kote-Nikoi, who holds a doctorate in economics, has been a member of SIT Graduate Institute's faculty since 1989.
 He also has served as a policy analyst and director of research at the Institute of Economic Affairs in his native Ghana, and as a visiting professor at the University of Copenhagen, Marlboro College, and the Ghana Institute of Management and Public Administration.

-PhD, MA, Stanford University
+PhD, Geography, Clark University

 To be considered for admission to the MA in Sustainable Development program, an applicant must meet the following criteria:

 - US bachelor's degree or an equivalent that demonstrates academic ability

 - Demonstrated English language ability (see details below)

 - Demonstrated ability to use experience as a source of learning

 Applicants whose first language is not English and who did not graduate from an English-speaking institution in a country whose official language is English submit test scores for the TOEFL (Test of English as a Foreign Language), the IELTS (International English Language Testing System), or the PTE (Pearson Test of English).
 (Applicants can access free TOEFL and IELTS practice tests online.)